Aflaungos/M23Ultra/README.md

       - ⚠️ They stack with higher OneUI version, so if for example you're on UI 7, check from 5 and 6 too!
       - ⚠️ If you wish to skip this step and build with SELinux disabled (which I strongly do not recommend, edit the line `ro.build.selinux=1` to `ro.build.selinux=0` inside `system/build.prop`.
 You might also need to patch kernel bootargs)

-## 3. `system_ext`: Fixing APEX

-  - If comparing inside the folder `system_ext/apex` from port and your device ROM, you notice that you have a different number (which is the VNDK version of your device) you have to replace it with yours.
-    |- For example, `com.android.vndk.v30.apex` is yours and `com.android.vndk.v31/32/33/34.apex` in the port, replace it!

-  - If you face `vold-failed` as reboot reason in logs, just check which apex it says missing and add it.

 ## 4. Inside `system_dlkm/etc` folder